 - Tax payments

-- Gross receipts from sales and services made in Idaho, even sales that you or your customer might consider exempt from tax.
-If you deliver the product or service somewhere other than your place of business, you must also keep records that prove where delivery took place.
+- Gross receipts from sales and services made in Idaho, even sales that you or your customer think are exempt.
+If you deliver the product or service somewhere other than your place of business, you must also keep records that prove where delivery took place or the service was performed.

 - The identity of customers claiming an exemption, the type of exemption, and what you sold them exempt.